Dynamics: Force and Newton’s Laws of Motion and Applications: Friction, Drag and Elasticity

 Conceptual Questions

-- If a leg is suspended by a traction setup as shown in (Figure), what is the tension in the rope?
+- If a leg is suspended by a traction setup as shown in Figure 27.11, what is the tension in the rope?

-In a traction setup for a broken bone, with pulleys and rope available, how might we be able to increase the force along the tibia using the same weight?
-(See (Figure).)
+Figure 27.11: A leg is suspended by a traction system in which wires are used to transmit forces.
+Frictionless pulleys change the direction of the force T without changing its magnitude. - In a traction setup for a broken bone, with pulleys and rope available, how might we be able to increase the force along the tibia using the same weight?
+(See Figure 27.11.)
 (Note that the tibia is the shin bone shown in this image.)

 Problem Exercises